openframeworks/ofBook/project_eva/chapter.md

 ### Always: Investigate
 In order to understand and fix what's going wrong in your application, it's necessary to find ways of monitoring what's going on under the hood.

-- I used `ofLogToFile()` to make each run save out its stack trace to a timestamp-named log file.
+- I use `ofLogToFile()` to make each run save out its stack trace to a timestamp-named log file.
 Being able to go back and search for similar interaction sequences in history, allows me to compare if a certain hack solved a problem.
 - When implementing memory-related changes (threaded objects, preloading of multiple videos, etc.) it is good to execute extreme use cases while having an eye on the application's CPU and RAM stats (`$ top`).
 This allows for a systematic comparison and early spotting of potential bottlenecks.

 ### Finally: Optimize